Chrolo/ChroloScripts_Aegisub/README.md

 # Chrolo-Scripts
 This is a repo of some scripts and stuff I've been (and will be) working on.

+My scripts require my library to be available, which is mentioned below.

 If you want to use it, go ahead.
 Be warned it may be buggy as shit.